makeBritishCouncilBetterTogether/IELTS_SCANDAL/README.md

 ![huang_email_2](./huyang_2.png)

-#### 2. Let us clearly inform you again: the organizer’s own mistakes should not be borne by the candidates.
+#### 2. Let me clearly inform you again: the organizer’s own mistakes should not be borne by the candidates.

 In my mind: I spent 2,170 yuan on a service, but you failed to deliver as promised.
 You gave me a book that I can’t use, and the original price is not even a fraction of the price.
 How can I accept this...
 Besides, even according to the exam terms According to the terms, I only agreed to accept the delay caused by you randomly checking my scores.
 It did not mention that I, a candidate who spent money, would be responsible for the mistakes you made!
 So I continued to send emails to Nathan Hu (Hu Yang), and these emails were also copied to director Nick Godfrey:
 "Hey Nathan Hu,